 Emmanuel’s rendition of Imagine earned a standing ovation from the judges and packed audience.

 Ronan Keating was full of praise for Emmanuel who has now moved into the next round of competition.

 “I don’t think I’ve ever been moved as I was by that performance,” he said.

 Emmanuel auditioned for Australia’s Got Talent last year but did not make it on to the show.

-Here is Emmanuel and his bandmates singing Amazed by Lonestar.
+Here is Emmanuel and his bandmates singing Amazed by <span Lonestar.